Boston Pre-Marital Agreement Laywer

 A premarital agreement may be recorded which will notify creditors of the existence of the contract.
 This is important in cases where spouses which to remain free from liability from the debts of his or her spouse.

 For more information on premarital contracts, contact our premarital agreement attorneys and divorce experts today.
-We have drafted countless premarital agreements and can discuss your options with you at your convenience.
+However, please note that our firm no longer drafts or reviews pre-marital agreements except in very limited circumstances.